Virtual-Coffee/VC-Community-Docs/lightning-talks/message-templates/mentor-message-1-template.md

 Sometimes the hardest part is estimating time, so we encourage you to talk about this.

+Lastly, check out the Mentor Guide located in this channel's canvas.
+You can access it by clicking on the button in the top right corner that looks like a note with a plus sign.

 If you have any questions, please reach out.
 And thank you so much for supporting our speakers and the Virtual Coffee community!
 ````